amethon/www/_reflections/abyssopelagic-depths.md

 As you come to the end of your meditation, take a deep breath and slowly bring yourself back to the present moment.
 When you are ready, open your eyes and continue your day with a sense of peace and clarity.

+<h2>Awakening</h2>

+I have returned from the depths\
+Where the abyss held sway\
+And the only sound was the ebb and flow of the ocean

+But now, I am awash in light\
+My eyes are opened to the world\
+And I am filled with joy

+For in the abyss, I have found myself\
+And in the light, I have found my way

+And so I sing, with heart and soul\
+For the beauty and mystery of the world\
+And the joy of awakenedness.

+<h2>Tranquility</h2>

+In the beginning, there was only chaos.
+The oceans roiled and churned, with no land in sight and no end to the void.
+But then, the Creator spoke, and the waters receded, revealing the depths of the abyss.

+And the Creator said, "Let there be light," and the abyss was filled with a radiance that shone from the depths of the ocean.
+And the light revealed the wonders of the abyss - the schools of fish, the coral reefs, and the mysteries of the deep.

+But the abyss was also a realm of solitude, where the only sound was the ebb and flow of the ocean.
+And so, the Creator spoke again, and from the depths of the abyss, a melody arose.
+It was a soothing, meditative melody that filled the void with peace and tranquility.

+And the Creator said, "Let the music be a guide for those who venture into the abyss.
+Let it be a means of exploration and a source of solace.
+For in the abyss, there is beauty and mystery, but also danger and solitude.
+And only through the music can one find their way."

+And so, the music of the abyss played on, guiding those who ventured into the depths and offering them a glimpse into the mysteries of the ocean.
+For in the abyss, one could find not only solitude, but also connection and understanding.

 <h2>Reflection</h2>